tomecky1/MovieBrowser/README.md

 **Things to do in nearby future:**

 - add loader while long loading movie details DONE
-- arrow colors pagi
+- arrow colors pagination
 - clickable wgoe logo "Movie Browser" DONE
-- no loader when switching pages pagi DONE
+- no loader when switching pages pagination DONE
-- movies active in strarting page DONE
+- movies active in starting page DONE
 - pasting page in query does not work,
-- pagi logic should be based on query params and fetching data from API on it,
+- pagination logic should be based on query params and fetching data from API on it,
 - loader with movie description
-- active button on selectec subpage movie/people
+- active button on selected subpage movie/people
 - amount of tiles in movie cast and crew
 - debounce means not to post every single letter to server
 - searching specific movie in query and in input when pasting only to query